lithnet/access-manager-docs/help-and-support/advanced-help-topics/recovering-from-a-lost-encryption-certificate.md

 Once you've secured your backup key, click `Set Active` to activate the new certificate.

 ### Step 4: Expire all computer passwords
-On the `Directory configuration/Access Manager Directory/Devices` page, select all the appropriate devices and click `Expire password`.
+On the `Access Manager Agent/Devices` page, select all the appropriate devices and click `Expire password`.
 Within 60 minutes, the agents that are online will generate new passwords and store them in the directory.

 Unfortunately, password history is not recoverable.